If you’re scraping the web, you’ve likely seen how it has benefited your business. However, as of 2026, the legal landscape has shifted dramatically.

 Timeline: 2008–2017

-Case Type: The case was a civil lawsuit under the CFAA and California’s anti-hacking law, with Facebook alleging unauthorized access to its platform.
+Case Type: Civil lawsuit under the CFAA and California’s anti-hacking law, with Facebook alleging unauthorized access to its platform.

 In 2009, Facebook sued Power Ventures for scraping content from its users’ uploaded websites.
-This set example is for a case where web scraping was evaluated from an intellectual property standpoint.
-The court sided with Facebook and ordered a fiscal penalty for Power Ventures.6
+This example set is for a case in which web scraping was evaluated from an intellectual property standpoint.
+The court sided with Facebook and ordered a fiscal penalty for Power Ventures.8

 United States